rust-stuco/lectures/week5/slides.md

 # The Catch

-If we follow these rules and pass the compiler, is our code perfect?

-Not quite...
+Getting code to compile is one thing.

+Understanding why is another...

-* Rejected programs are not necessarily unsafe
+* We pass without understanding why patterns are unsafe
-* Passing programs are not necessarily the "best"
-    * "Best" being most performant, most elegant, most robust
+    * Make the same mistakes again
+* The compiler can be overly cautious
+    * Rejects code that seems perfectly safe
+    * Forces us to prove safety, even when we "know" it's safe

 ---

-# Objective
+# Today's Objective

-* When my program is rejected, why might it be unsafe?
-* Between multiple safe fixes, how do I choose the "best" fix?
+Today we're going to address these questions:

+* How do ownership rules prevent memory safety issues?
+* What makes the borrow checker reject seemingly safe code?

 <!-- Speaker note:
 First, we have to understand what makes a program unsafe.